cipher982/marketing-mix-modeling/README.md

-# mixed-media-marketing
+# marketing-mix-modeling
-mixed-media-marketing using STAN
+marketing-mix-modeling using STAN